project-taurus/taurus_vap/README.md

 ```
 bash launch_example.sh
 ```
+Note that the examples have to be launched using a version of the code compiled *without* MPI.
 The first example takes about 3 minutes to be completed on a recent desktop computer.
 The second example is slightly more intensive and may take 15 to 20 minutes before completion.